BND Hamburger Icon

 Recording and editing

 You’ll need audio software to create your podcast.
-If you own a MacBook or iPad, you are already ahead of the recording and editing game.
+If you own a MacBook or an iPad, you are already ahead of the recording and editing game.
 Apple’s laptops and tablets typically come equipped with GarageBand, a professional-level studio editing application that’s free and easy to use.
 Learn more about working with GarageBand by watching the GarageBand Podcast Editing and How to Use GarageBand for Podcasting YouTube tutorials.

 TipTip

-If all this feels too technical for you, you may want to try Alitu, a podcast-maker tool that helps build episodes by automating the processing, editing and publishing of your show.
+If all of this feels too technical for you, you may want to try Alitu, a podcast-maker tool that helps build episodes by automating the processing, editing and publishing of your show.

 4. Conduct interviews the right way.